gboehl/dynare/README.md

 If you have downloaded the sources from an official source archive or the source snapshot, just unpack it.

-If you want to use Git, do the following from a terminal:
+If you want to use Git, do the following from a terminal (note that you must have the [Git LFS](https://git-lfs.github.com/) extension installed):
 ```sh
 git clone --recurse-submodules https://git.dynare.org/Dynare/dynare.git
 cd dynare